 17 years of age

-To help you better understand Colorado’s age of consent laws, our Colorado criminal defense lawyers discuss, below:
+To help you better understand the law, our Denver Colorado criminal defense lawyers discuss:

 - 1. What is the age of consent in Colorado?

 - 2. Does it matter that the underage person wanted to have sex and consented?

 - 3. Are there certain exceptions to the law in Colorado?